l3aconator/accessibility-scouts-camp/pages/06.badge/alternatives-audio-visual-content/badge-single.md

     category: sound
     tag: alternativesAudioVisualContent
 ---
 Can they hear you now?
 They dang well better.
 TRANSCRIPTS, YO.
+Blah, blah, blah.